 The Australian fossil mammal sites at Naracoorte Caves were inscribed on the list of World Heritage sites in 1994.
 These fossils are outstanding examples which represent the evolutionary history of the earth and its significant constant ecological evolution.

 The Naracoorte Caves is also a popular attraction among visitors due to its numerous subterranean wonders.
-There are a total of 26 small and medium sized caves located in the Naracoorte Caves National Park.
-Presently, some of the caves are specifically closed for the scientific research in order to protect the caves and its fossils.
+There are a total of 26 small and medium-sized caves located in the Naracoorte Caves National Park.
+Presently, some of the caves are specifically closed for scientific research in order to protect the caves and its fossils.